 Anyway, not only is Japanese food slimming and healthy, it’s lovely and cold.
 I don’t know if you’ve noticed, but it’s been like a hundred degrees in London this week, which has turned my little Camden flat into a fully functioning oven.
 So when you live in an oven, turning the actual oven on is frankly suicide, especially when you look and feel like a fat manatee.
 I really should lay off the crumpets.

 Anyway, ramen eggs are delicious, nutritious and definitely worth trying.
 They’re easy to make and are a great addition to any lunch box.
 I personally like to eat mine drunk after a night out.

 Makes 4 / Hands on time 15 mins / Total time 15 mins + cooling V Df

-4 eggs (older eggs are easier to peel that fresh ones so use eggs that need using up)
+4 eggs (fresh eggs are harder to peel once boiled, so I recommend using eggs that are a little older and need using up)

 10 tbs of water

 6 tbs of light soy sauce

 Keep refrigerated in the liquid and consume within a week.